vgrillot/cheatsheets/python_training.md

 dunder method
 --
-dunder stands for double-underscore, all dunder methods are python internals and standard method, you can override it when needed
+dunder stands for double-underscore, all dunder methods are python internals and standard methods, you can override it when needed
 ```
     def __init__(self, x, y, good):